thumbnail image

 Thanks

-• The Oregon Department of Transportation will receive $1.2 Billion from the Biden Administration over the next few years.
+The Oregon Department of Transportation received $1.2 Billion from the Biden Administration.
 This is a good time to vastly improve our bicycle infrastructure.
 The e-bike industry is growing, it was valued at $26.73 Billion in 2021 and is expected to reach $53.5 Billion by 2027.
 We will only see more e-bikes and bicycles on our streets.
 With the cost of cars steadily increasing in the past few years, expanded bicycle infrastructure is looking more economically viable.
 There may come a time when we will say, "There's no more gas to fill up the car!"
 It's time to reinvent transportation and break free from the old.

 Portland is not alone in this endeavor, other cities like Miami, Florida are already designing and proposing their own bicycle pathways, in some areas elevated above ground and water level, which run alongside their highways.
 More information can be found at planzmiami.com.
 The "606" in Chicago is another working elevated bicycle and pedestrian path currently in use.